-Monica is a rare red grape also originally from Spain.
+Monica is a rare red grape, also originally from Spain.
 Typically a sweet wine, winemakers pick the grapes after they have dried somewhat on the vines.
-With minimum aging of 9 months, the wines are intense, fragrant, and savory.
+With a minimum aging of 9 months, the wines are intense, fragrant, and savory.
 Try these rare grapes and more with Audarya’s portfolio of southern Sardinian wines.

 You make the memories.
 We make the arrangements.